hummingbird-project/hummingbird/documentation/Extending Hummingbird.md

 ## Extending EventLoop

 In certain situations it can be useful to hold data on a per `EventLoop` basis.
 You can do this by extending the class `HBApplication.EventLoopStorage`.
 The class can be extended in the same way as above.
-You then access the storage either via `HBApplication.eventLoopStorage(for:)` or `HBRequest.eventLoopStorage`.
+You then access the storage either via `HBApplication.eventLoopStorage(for:)` or `HBcontext.eventLoopStorage`.
 ```swift
 extension HBApplication.EventLoopStorage {
     public var index: Int? {